Countly/countly-sdk-android/README.md

     &lt;/intent-filter&gt;
 &lt;/service&gt;</pre>

 ###2.
-Now it's time to add main Countly SDK to your project using steps below:
+Add main Countly SDK to your project using steps below:

 * Add Countly.java to your project under Eclipse.
 * Call `Countly.sharedInstance().init(...)` in onCreate. init(...) function requires the URL of your Countly server.